 By car

-[edit]Be very careful if you choose to drive in Puerto Vallarta.
+[edit]Be very careful if you choose to drive.
 The police seem to pull tourists over at the drop of a hat during spring break.
 When you pick up a rental, check that all the lights work.
 Also when you are pulled over for a light violation, do not be surprised if the police holds out an open palmed hand, while holding your driver’s license hostage in the other.
 Most police officers are underpaid and will for the most part demand a small bribe to let you off the hook.

 See